There was a problem loading the comments.

 Send a peering request via the INX portal or check their PeeringDB profile at https://www.peeringdb.com/net/10670

-ZANOG (CINX, DINX only)
+ZANOG (CINX, DINX, NMBINX only)

 Send a peering request via the INX portal or check their PeeringDB profile at